Sunday, 25 February 2024

 'This is the story of a rape, of the events that led up to it and followed it, and of the place in which it happened.'

 'The Jewel in the Crown' is set in those turbulent years at the end of the British Raj.
-In particular it focuses on the events in the fictional north Indian city of Mayapore at the midst of World War II when in the wake of the Viceroy's declaration of war against the Axis Powers and the successful Japanese assault on Burma the Indian National Congress mounted the 'Quit India Campaign'.
+In particular it focuses on the events in the fictional north Indian city of Mayapore in the midst of World War II when in the wake of the Viceroy's declaration of war against the Axis Powers and the successful Japanese assault on Burma the Indian National Congress mounted the 'Quit India Campaign'.
 In the resultant violence two English women resident in Mayapore are assaulted, one sexually.
 And it is this period in the history of India that Scott experienced first-hand as an officer in the British Army in the subcontinent and Burma.

 'The Jewel in the Crown', which has no single linear narrative as such, pieces together from various witnesses the story of these two women.
 There are letters, diary entries and records of conversations; the result is more like a dossier.
 However, the compiler of this dossier, whether journalist or academic, remains unknown, though we can surmise that this research is undertaken some years after independence.
 The result is utterly compelling, a dazzling piece of literature.